 Research into stem cells derived from umbilical cord is a complex topic as mesenchymal cells with progenitor cell properties have been isolated from the cord blood as well as the surrounding primitive connective tissue.
 In addition, epithelial progenitor cells have been isolated from umbilical cords.
-All three sources of progenitor cells have been examined as tools for corneal reconstruction.
-For the purpose of this systematic review, however, we have focused on the evidence arising from studies using the mesenchymal cell populations obtained from umbilical cord tissues.
+All

-Out of the 4 studies identified by our literature search, only one report contains evidence that has been validated through use of appropriate markers and controls [20].
-In this study, human UC-MSC loaded with Dil were injected into dysfunctional corneas of lum -/- and kera -/- null mutant mice.
+Out of the four studies identified by our literature search, only one report contains evidence that has been validated through use of appropriate markers and controls [20].
+In this study, human MSC-derived from umbilical cord (UC-MSC) loaded with Dil were injected into dysfunctional corneas of lum-/- and kera-/- null mutant mice.
 The labeled cells subsequently became integrated within the host tissue and adopted a morphology similar to that expected for keratocytes.
-Evidence of transdifferentiation was provided by co-localization of the Dil tracker dye with observed patterns of immunohistochemistry for keratocan, lumican and CD34, with lumican and keratocan expression being confirmed by Western blotting.
+Evidence of transdifferentiation was provided by colocalization of the Dil tracker dye with observed patterns of immunohistochemistry for keratocan, lumican, and CD34, with lumican and keratocan expression being confirmed by Western blotting.
 A subsequent study by this research group using a mouse model of lysosomal enzyme dysfunction has produced similar results, but specific markers of corneal phenotype were not used on this occasion [34].

-One additional paper requires mention since it is one of the few studies to have evaluated the potential of MSC derived from any non-corneal tissue to adopt a corneal endothelial cell phenotype [41].
-In this study, a sub-culture of UC-MSC was examined for evidence of ZO-1 and N-cadherin expression prior to and following treatment with lens epithelium conditioned medium.
-GFP-labeled cells were also examined for these same markers following two weeks cultivation upon the wounded posterior surface of donor human corneas.
+One additional paper requires mention since it is one of the few studies to have evaluated the potential of MSC derived from any noncorneal tissue to adopt a corneal endothelial cell phenotype [41].
+In this study, a subculture of UC-MSC was examined for evidence of ZO-1 and N-cadherin expression prior to and following treatment with lens epithelium conditioned medium.
+GFP-labeled cells were also examined for these same markers following 2 weeks cultivation upon the wounded posterior surface of donor human corneas.
 While both ZO-1 and N-cadherin were detected in untreated cultures (validated by controls) these proteins reportedly became more distributed to cell boundaries (both in standard and organ cultures) in the presence of conditioned medium.
-Moreover, the results from a microarray analysis of 250 genes indicated a shift towards a phenotype closer to that of corneal endothelial cells when treated with conditioned medium.
+Moreover, the results from a microarray analysis of 250 genes indicated a shift toward a phenotype closer to that of corneal endothelial cells when treated with conditioned medium.
 Interestingly, the integration of labeled UC-MSC with the organ cultured endothelial cells was best encouraged by attachment to the surface of damaged cells rather than by contact with exposed areas of Descemet's membrane.
-These findings support the theory of 'licensing' whereby MSC are activated or primed by local signals such as those produced by damaged and necrotic cells.
+These findings support the theory of "licensing" whereby MSC are activated or primed by local signals such as those produced by damaged and necrotic cells.
 While these results are somewhat encouraging, the presence of ZO-1 and N-cadherin in untreated cultures raises questions about the degree of transdifferentiation.
-When taken together with the functional data observed using BM-MSC [43], however, these finding suggest that MSC might at very least provide a partial surrogate for corneal endothelial cells in the event that transdifferentiation does not occur.
+When taken together with the functional data observed using BM-MSC [43], however, these findings suggest that MSC might at very least provide a partial surrogate for corneal endothelial cells in the event that transdifferentiation does not occur.